Corporate - Income determinationLast reviewed - 03 January 2023

 From a Luxembourg tax perspective, a transparent entity is seen as having no legal personality distinct from that of its partners (those transparent entities are commonly referred to as ‘partnerships’) for CIT and NWT purposes, although it may be regarded as a separate legal entity from a civil/corporate law point of view.
 Provided that the partnership carries out a commercial activity, however, it may be liable to municipal business tax on its own.

 A Luxembourg tax resident company is liable for CIT on its worldwide income.
 Foreign-source income is therefore taxable in Luxembourg, unless a DTT provides for an exemption.

-Dividends from foreign subsidiaries are taxed when received, except where exempt as mentioned above (under conditions, the exemption method applies in many DTTs of Luxembourg).
+Dividends from foreign subsidiaries are taxed when received, except when exempt as mentioned above (under conditions, the exemption method applies in many DTTs of Luxembourg).
 Profits of a foreign branch that are not exempt by means of a DTT may benefit from a foreign tax credit.
 Any foreign taxes paid in excess of the tax credit are deductible as expenses.
 Luxembourg is using the exemption method in most of its DTTs.